Urchmedo/Predictive-Machine-Model/README.md

 # Model Evaluation
 After training the model, predictions are made on both the training and test sets.
 The performance is evaluated using the Mean Absolute Error (MAE) metric, which measures the average magnitude of errors in a set of predictions.
-A lower MAE indicates better model accuracy.
+A lower MAE indicates better model accuracy. <br>
 •	Baseline Model MAE: 3.45 (This is the performance of a simple guess, like predicting the average value of the target variable for all data points.) <br>
 •	Model (Train) MAE: 2.42 (The MAE on the training data, showing how well the model fits the training set.) <br>
 •	Model (Test) MAE: 2.33 (The MAE on the test data, showing how well the model generalizes to unseen data.) <br>